Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The above BeforeUpdate() Event Procedure Code Template is generated through the following procedure:

-When the Form is open the Class_ObjInit Class Module Class_Init() Subroutine collects the Field Names from the TextBoxes on the Form and saves them into the EventSubFields.txt File in the Database's Folder.
-See the red colored lines of Code in the Class_Init() Subroutine.
+When the form is opened, the Class_ObjInit class module’s Class_Init() subroutine collects the field names from the text boxes on the form and saves them into the EventSubFields.txt file, located in the database folder.
+(Refer to the red-highlighted lines of code in the Class_Init() subroutine.)

 Procedure to create the ClsEventSub_Template Class Module Code.

-2. Open the Immediate Window, type the function name CreateEventTemplate and press Enter Key.
+2. Open the Immediate Window, type the function name CreateEventTemplate, and press the Enter Key.

 3. The ClsEventSub_Template Class Module will have the Event Subroutine Template with all the Fields collected from the Form.